PermafrostDiscoveryGateway/SecondLevelBigStatsDataProducts_PDG/README.md

    **Short_tutorials: Step-by-step tutorials to generate IWP stats maps.**

+   long_tutorials: The entire progress track along the project meetings.

    gpkg_statstistics_mapping_noDatabase_alaska: the code using geopackages to generate big stats maps.
 (This is what we use currently.)

    shapefile_CountMap: the code using shapefile to generate only count maps.